weavenet/outliers/README.md

 ## Setup

-**Currently Outliers only supports AWS**

 Create **~/outliers.yml** with a list of credentials in the following format:

     credential_name:
-      key1: value1
-      key2: value2

-Multiple accounts can be specified, to add a prod and preprod AWS account:

-    aws_pre_prod:
-      region: us-east-1
+      region: AWS_REGION
-      access_key_id: YYY
+      access_key_id: AWS_ACCESS_ID
-      secret_access_key: XXX
+      secret_access_key: AWS_SECRET_KEY

+For example:

     aws_prod:
       region: us-east-1
-      access_key_id: AAA
+      access_key_id: abcd1234abcd1234abcd
-      secret_access_key: BBB
+      secret_access_key: abcd1234abcd1234abcdabcd1234abcd1234abcd

-Depending on the provider, different keys and values are required.

 ## Usage

-Outlier's DSL can be used to build up comprehensive list of verifications for a project or application.
+Outliers provides a DSL which can be used to build up a comprehensive list of evaluations.

-* Create a directory to store your evaluations.
-* Evalutions are read from from files within the directory.
+Evalutions are read from from files ending with **.rb** within a target directory.
-* All files ending in **.rb** will be processed.
-* Each file can have one or more evaluation blocks.

-To process a directory:

-    outliers process -d /home/user/outliers
+Multiple evaluations can be specified in a file, with multiple files in directory.

+## Getting Started

+Create a directory to store your evaluations.

+    mkdir ~/outliers

-To verify all instances are in a VPC, create the file **ec2.rb** and add the following block:
+Within **aws_prod**, to verify all instances are in a VPC, create a file **ec2.rb** in **~/outliers** containing:

-    evaluate do
-      connect 'aws_prod', provider: 'aws_ec2'
-      resources 'instance'
-      verify 'vpc'
-    end

-Files can have multiple evaluations, to add a validation that overrides the region:

     evaluate do
       connect 'aws_prod', provider: 'aws_ec2'